-You have the right to be fairly compensated for your work.
-You have the right to file a complaint or a Charge of Discrimination, participate in an employment discrimination investigation or lawsuit, or oppose discrimination without being retaliated against by your employer.
+You have rights when it comes to compensation for your work.
+You have the right to file a complaint or a Charge of Discrimination, participate in an employment discrimination investigation or lawsuit, engage in protected equal employment opportunity (EEO) activity, or oppose discrimination without being retaliated against by your employer.

 What this means for you

-Under one Federal law, women and men have the right to receive equal pay if they perform equal work in the same workplace.
-Under this law, it does not matter how many employees an employer has, and most employees across both the public and private-sectors are covered.
+Under the Equal Pay Act, women and men have the right to receive equal pay if they perform equal work in the same workplace.
+Under this law, it does not matter how many employees an employer has, and most employees across both the public and private sectors are covered.
 The jobs or work being compared don’t have to be identical, but they must be “substantially equal.”
 Job content (not job titles) is what determines this.
 All forms of compensation are covered, meaning not only pay, but also benefits.

 We are committed to helping you understand your rights as a worker.
 Many questions about your rights may be answered by using the following elaws (Employment Laws Assistance for Workers and Small Businesses) Advisors:

 Other federal laws prohibit most employers with at least 15 employees (or at least 20 employees, with respect to age) from compensation discrimination based on race, color, religion, sex, national origin, age, disability, or genetic information.
 But, under these laws, there is no requirement that the jobs be “substantially equal.”
 Rather, discrimination may be proven when there is evidence of, for example: